nitin-soni7566/task/readme.md

 # This is Auction bidding project create using django framework

-## You have to create .env file and add these variable into file
+## You have to create .env file in project directory and add these variable into file

 - EMAIL_HOST=smtp.gmail.com
 - EMAIL_HOST_USER=example@gamil.com